US stocks swing between losses and gains on uncertainty over length of Iran war

-NEW YORK (AP) — The U.S. stock market is swinging between losses and gains Tuesday as uncertainty continues about how long the war with Iran will last.
+NEW YORK (AP) — The U.S. stock market is swinging Tuesday as uncertainty continues about how long the war with Iran will last.

-The S&P 500 initially dropped 0.8% in the morning and erased much of its surge from Monday.
-But it trimmed that loss by afternoon trading and was down 0.2%, as of 1:59 p.m.
+The S&P 500 initially dropped 0.8% in the morning and gave back much of its surge from Monday.
+But it quickly erased that loss and then yo-yoed before returning to a dip of 0.1% by 3 p.m.
 Eastern time.
-The Dow Jones Industrial Average rose 11 points, or less than 0.1%, while the Nasdaq composite fell 0.7%.
+The Dow Jones Industrial Average rose 55 points, or 0.1%, while the Nasdaq composite fell 0.6%.

 Markets have been on a roller coaster since President Donald Trump raised hopes that the war with Iran could end soon when he said Monday that the United States and Iran held productive talks “regarding a complete and total resolution of our hostilities in the Middle East.”
 His announcement, which came just before Wall Street opened for trading, caused financial markets worldwide to flip immediately.